 Go in search of wildlife in places including

 Kaikoura which is a great spot for whale-watching and Little Blue Penguins at Stewart Island.

 Marvel at the mighty snowy peak of Mount Cook and the beauty of Glenorchy has the most extraordinary and beautiful alpine scenery.

 Head to Queenstown for adventure activities including eco tours, boat trips, bungee jumping, jet-boating and more.

 Enjoy wine-tasting in the Marlborough wine region which is famous for its Sauvignon Blanc.

 A base in Nelson offers access into the stunning Abel Tasman which has some stunning beaches.

 For our South Island destination guide, please click here.

-British Airways and Qantas from London Heathrow to Auckland and Christchurch (via Sydney and Melbourne); Singapore Airlines from London Heathrow and Manchester (via Singapore); Air New Zealand from London Heathrow (via Hong Kong and Los Angeles).
-Flights with Emirates (via Dubai) from London Heathrow, London Gatwick, Manchester, Birmingham, Newcast
+British Airways and Qantas from London Heathrow to Auckland and Christchurch (via Singapore or Dubai and Sydney or Melbourne); Singapore Airlines from London Heathrow and Manchester (via Singapore); Air New Zealand from London Heathrow (via Hong Kong or Los Angeles).
+Flights with Emirates (via Dubai) from London Heathrow, London Gatwick, Manchester, Birmingham, Newcastle

 Our Travel Consultants can advise on, arrange and pre-book many things to enhance your holiday.
 This includes everything from spa reservations and dinner reservations, to a range of special experiences available in our featured resorts that you may not know about.